privateWH/irc61647/README.md

 # This is for OHSU IRC61647 by Weinian He
-The project is written in PHP, JavaScript.
-It uses ReactJS and WebPack Only.
+The project is written in PHP, JavaScript, CSS and HTML5.
+It uses ReactJS, Axios and WebPack.

 All codes are writen from scratch in 3 nights roughly 15 hours.
-Roughly 30% of time learning ReactJs (all new), 49% of time writting code, 1% of time think about design pattern, 20% testing and debugging.
-Didn't implement own UnitTest framework (Auto DataGen, Assertion) so only use PostMan, https://regex101.com, Chrome DevTool to do manual testing.
+The allocation of time is roughly 30% for learning ReactJs (all new), 49% for writting code, 1% for thinking about design and structure, 20% for testing and debugging.
+Didn't implement UnitTest code, because I want to build my own framework (with just Auto DataGen, Assertion, and Performance Reporting).
+For manual testing: PostMan, https://regex101.com, Chrome DevTool was handy.

+## Feature Completed:
+- Add, Remove, Get in frontend.
+- Utilizes external CSS for style, filter through Webpack.
+- Add, Remove, Update, Delete, Get (Sort By Key, Sort Order, Pagation, Filter) Save Data in Backend.

+## Summary

 The backend code works with PHP5+, frontend code goes through Babel transpile to ES2005.

-Folder structure:
+### Folder structure:
+#### Frontend
 - dir:frontend contain code for frontend, key files:
   - ConcreteDataTable.jsx, orchastrates all the events, life-cycles of the UI.
     - Comments: The only React.component class should have done it with React.createClass to keep it simple but first attempt.